jtemel/jobserver/README.md

 Writes "A stitch in time" arg times to stdout in random sized pieces on random intervals of time ("packets"), or a usage message to stderr.

+#### pfact [arg]
+Using the Sieve algorithm, each prime less than the root of [arg] is filtered until the program either determines:
+1) arg is the product of exactly two primes
+2) arg is NOT the product of exactly two primes
+3) arg itself is prime

+#### print_ptree [arg]
+print_ptree explores the /proc/ directory beginning at PID [arg], building and displaying a tree of children processes rooted at [arg].
+Each node in the tree contains:
+1) PID of the process
+2) the process name

 ### Commands
 The client can request any of the following commands from the server:
 #### jobs
 Receive a list of all the active jobs currently running on the server, or an appropriate message if no jobs are currently running.
+#### joblist
+Receive a list of all the possible jobs that the server can run, how to execute them, and what they do.
 #### watch [pid]
 Recieve all the output of the job specified by pid.
 The number of clients watching a job is not bounded.
 If the client is already watching the job, removing the client from watching status.
 #### kill [pid]